 She has a degree in Political and Economic Sciences, and has published in the fields of rule of law, mainstreaming conflict prevention and state-building.

-Aydan Iyigüngör is a member of the Agency’s Access to Justice team.
+Aydan Iyigüngör is a member of the Agency’s Cooperation with EU Institutions and EU Member States team.
 Her areas of expertise with respect to the FRA’s work include: human rights education and training, police and borders, media and diversity.

 She has 11 years of experience in democratization and participation, governance and institution building in the field of justice and home affairs, minority rights, human rights education and training.
 She previously worked for the Organization for Security and Co-operation in Europe (OSCE), the EU in the enlargement context and the Austrian Development Agency (ADA) in Bosnia and Herzegovina, Turkey and the EU.